brstrutt/PersonalWebsiteV2/content/how_to/unlock_burning_nightmare_in_ridge_racer_ds.md

 So here's the situation.
 As I am writing this I have not yet unlocked Burning Nightmare.
 I am working on it.
 My strategy is simple, but time consuming.

 I am playing this race in time attack mode with infinite laps.
 I am doing this until I can consistently complete this circuit without crashing.
+I recommend picking one corner and just focusing on how to do that without crashing.
+Then once you have that corner down pick another one and repeat.
+Do this until you can take any corner without crashing.

+Another handy tip is to think about which lane your car is in on the approach to the corner.
+Different corners will be easier in one lane than another.

 This strategy is progressing nicely.
 After probably around 300 or 400 times around the track I can get a sub 0m:29s lap roughly once in every six laps.
 My fastest recorded 6 lap time is 3m:03s.

 Hopefully a little more practice and I should be able to get to 2m:53s.
 Maybe even faster as I did manage a sub 0m:28s lap once.
 If I can get that consistent I should FINALLY BE ABLE TO PUT THIS BEHIND ME.

+## Results

+It Worked!
+It took like 15 hours of practice total but it worked!

+{{< image_clickable "images/unlock_burning_nightmare_in_ridge_racer_ds/victory_showing_car.jpg" "Proof picture" >}}

+The final time was 2m:52s.900ms.
+I'm just glad I can confirm this race IS POSSIBLE.